RenderToolbox/VirtualScenes/README.md

 Building the RGB version should go just like the spectral build.
 You just have to edit your `config.py` with  `-DSPECTRUM_SAMPLES=3`, and then run `scons`.

-You will now have two executables to manage
+You will now have two flavors of Mitsuba to manage.

 On OS X, you'll have two versions of `Mitsuba.app`.
 Rename the RGB version to `Mitsuba-RGB.app` and put both of them somewhere you can remember, perhaps your `/Applications` folder.